Wandestes/SelfAssessment/Skills/JavaScript.md

   - logical operators
   - bitwise operators
   - ternary operator
-  - void
+  - void - used
   - yield
   - await
   - template literal
   - strict mode
-  - delete
+  - delete -used
   - in
   - super
   - Symbol
   - Reflect
 - Statements
-  - if
+  - if - used
-  - while
+  - while - used
-  - do..while
+  - do..while - used
-  - for
+  - for -used
-  - for..in
+  - for..in - heard
   - for..of
   - for await
-  - throw
+  - throw - heard
-  - break
+  - break - used
-  - continue
+  - continue - used
-  - import
+  - import - used
-  - export
+  - export - heard
-  - label
+  - label - used
-  - try..catch
+  - try..catch - heard
-  - switch
+  - switch - used
-  - class
+  - class - used
   - new Error
   - with
 - Functions
   - function declaration
   - function expression
-  - return
+  - return -used
   - default parameters
   - functional object
 - Data structures
-  - Array
+  - Array - used
   - mixin
   - extend
   - typed arrays
   - Map
   - Set
   - undefined
-  - null
+  - null - used
   - Proxy
   - weak collections
-  - timers
+  - timers - used
   - EventEmitter
   - RegExp
-  - Date
+  - Date - used
   - BigInt
 - Infrastructure
   - V8